If you are considering resigning while on sick leave, it’s vital to understand your rights under UK employment law before handing in your notice.

 If you have untaken holiday days, your employer may let you use them during your notice period.

 However, it may not be possible for your employer to accommodate this request.
-In this scenario you will be paid for any untaken leave still owed up to your first 28 days of accrued holiday.
+In this scenario you should be paid for any untaken leave still owed up to your first 28 days of accrued holiday.

-How Much Notice Pay When Off Sick?
+How Much Notice Pay After Resigning on Sick Leave?

 Most employees are entitled to some kind of notice pay at their full rate when off sick.
 Many employers believe that employees on SSP, or those who have used up their sick pay entitlement do not get paid notice.